 The Google Play Console includes a suite of APIs that you can use to manage your app:

 - The Publishing API lets you upload and publish apps, and perform other publishing-related tasks.

 - The Subscriptions and In-App Purchases API lets you manage in-app purchases and subscriptions.
 (This was previously known as the "Purchase Status API".)

-The Google Play Developer Publishing API allows you to automate frequent tasks having to do with app distribution.
+The Publishing API lets you to automate frequent tasks having to do with app distribution.
 This provides functions similar to those available to a developer through the Play Console, such as:

 - Uploading new versions of an app

-Those tasks are performed using the edits functionality, which takes a transactional approach to making changes — you bundle several changes into a single draft edit, then commit the changes all at once.
+Those tasks are performed using the edits functionality, which takes a transactional approach to making changes.
+This lets you bundle several changes into a single draft edit, then commit the changes all at once.
 (None of the changes take effect until the edit is committed.)